Karishmasahoo99/StoryBooks/README.md

 And for this we have to install npm install --global cross-env

 And in the command prompt we have to use npm run start or else npm run dev

+For google-oauth we have to first login to google cloud console and create Oauth Client Id for that you have to fill all the details: creating name, upload pics, google link , its service and policy